-Fig. 1: Fine blue & white late 18th century spoons and two yellow-coloured spoons of early 20th century period
+Fig. 1: Fine B&W late 18th century spoons and two yellow-coloured spoons of the early 20th century

-Fig. 3: An assortment of spoons ranging from late 17th to early 20th century
+Fig. 3: An assortment of spoons ranging from the late 17th to early 20th century

-When I first started collecting them, there were very few spoon collectors in Singapore.
+When I first started collecting ceramic spoons, there were very few spoon collectors in Singapore.
 Three decades later, as far as I know, the number has swelled and is still growing.
-After years of collecting them, I now have about 600 pieces of spoons, of various categories, colours, shapes, sizes, motifs and differing qualities.
-The marvel is all have a theme or story to tell within such a tiny space.
-As I had said earlier, these spoons, crafted and individually painted by human hands, have a beauty which is more than skin deep.
+After years of collecting, I now have about 600 pieces of various categories, colours, shapes, sizes, motifs and qualities.
+The marvel is that all have a theme or story to tell within such a tiny space.
+These spoons, crafted and individually painted by human hands, have a beauty which is more than skin deep.
 They were produced by master craftsmen at a time when there was hardly any time pressure to meet commercial demands.
 It was also a labour of pride and love for them.
-It is a miracle that, despite their constant usage over such a prolonged period of time, these fragile dining tools have managed to survive in good condition, save for some wear and tear, to be admired and deeply valued by keen collectors of spoons everywhere.
+It is a miracle that despite their constant usage over such a prolonged period of time, these fragile dining tools have managed to survive in good condition, save for some wear and tear, to be admired and deeply valued by keen collectors of spoons everywhere.
 Hurray and long live the Chinese spoons!